Battle of Kos (1943): Luftwaffe raids

-The German counter-attack began on 17 September with heavy air-bombardment.
-The Messerschmitt Bf 109s and Junkers Ju 88s involved met at first with varying success, because of the RAF gunners on the ground and the South African Spitfires in the air.
-However, "Butterfly Bombs" made Antimachia temporarily unserviceable and damaged the Douglas C-47 Skytrains, but the first detachments of the Durham Light Infantry were landed.
-One Dakota came down in the sea and its occupants were rescued but interned in Turkey.

-German bombing and cannon fire attacks continued to harass the garrison over the next few days.
-The Luftwaffe flew 100 aircraft into the Aegean area bringing their strength up to 360 aircraft.
-While the German air cover improved, the Allies could only rely on a limited number of aircraft due to decisions made by General Eisenhower concerning the British involvement in the Balkan theatre:
+The Luftwaffe attack by Messerschmitt Bf 109s and Junkers Ju 88s involved met at first with varying success, because of the RAF gunners on the ground and the South African Spitfires in the air.
+"Butterfly Bombs" made Antimachia temporarily unserviceable and damaged the Dakotas but the first detachments of the DLI were landed.
+One Dakota came down in the sea and its occupants were rescued and interned in Turkey.
+German bombing and strafing continued to harass the garrison over the next few days.
+The Luftwaffe flew 100 aircraft into the Aegean bringing their strength up to 360 aircraft.
+While the German air cover improved, the Allies could only rely on a limited number of aircraft.

-The three Commanders-in-Chief, Middle East were responsible for the Aegean operation, but the disposition of forces was decided upon by Eisenhower, as Middle East command was part of the greater Mediterranean theatre.
-Eisenhower ruled that in no circumstances was the Dodecanese campaign to be allowed to influence, however slightly, the conduct of other campaigns in the Mediterranean.
-This meant that Middle East command could not look for permanent help from the Italian war theatre, but must be prepared to improvise when temporary naval and air forces could be spared.
-Eisenhower's decision, in which he had the loyal backing of his deputy, Air Chief Marshal Sir Arthur Tedder, was a corollary of the beliefs of the United States Chiefs-of-Staff that the Dodecanese operation typified British diversionary strategy which might well lead to some form of Balkan adventure.